proegssilb/xenrelay-com/content/blog/2025-09-13-docker-macvlan.md

 What am I trying to do today?
 I want all of my containers in Docker Swarm to be directly accessible on my network.
 No port mapping, no NAT, nothing.
 Why?
-Because I've got hordes of IP address space already in ipv4, I've got firewalls between my vlans on the network, and it's silly not to use what I've got.
+Because I've got hordes of IP address space already in IPv4, I've got firewalls between my VLANs on the network, and it's silly not to use what I've got.
 Web app containers are all designed to serve HTTP directly anyway.
 The only reason to use nginx proxy manager or traefik is to centralize TLS handling and eliminate the need to memorize port numbers (both very good reasons, mind you).